-Using these three concepts, technical analysis utilizes different techniques and tools to interpret and try to forecast price.
-Some of the most commonly used forms of technical analysis are candlestick analysis, support and resistance levels, trend identification, chart patterns and the application of technical Indicators.
+Using these three concepts, technical analysis utilizes different techniques and tools to interpret and try to forecast prices.
+Some of the most commonly used forms of technical analysis are candlestick analysis, support and resistance levels, trend identification, chart patterns, and the application of technical Indicators.

-Support and resistance are terms used to describe prices or areas on a chart which historically have caused price to stop and reverse from.
-A support level is a price at which buyers will tend to buy from, whereas resistance level is a price at which sellers will tend to sell from.
+Support and resistance are terms used to describe prices or areas on a chart that historically have caused prices to stop and reverse.
+A support level is a price at which buyers will tend to buy, whereas a resistance level is a price at which sellers will tend to sell.
 Armed with the notion that the markets tend to repeat themselves, locating these areas on a chart of the financial instrument can identify prices of potential interest for an investor.

 Chart patterns are specific price formations that have historically appeared prior to price moving in a particular direction.
 They are therefore used to identify potential areas of price continuation or reversal, which can be of interest to investors.
 Triangles, head and shoulders, pennants, wedges, flags, double tops, double bottoms, triple tops and triple bottoms are all common chart patterns used in financial markets.

 Technical indicators use mathematical formulae to interpret historical prices and display their results on the financial chart.
-They are often used by technical traders and investors to identify prices and areas of potential interests.
-Some of the most well known technical indicators include moving averages (simple MA, MACD, Bollinger Bands, Ichimoku Kinko Hyo etc.), Momentum, RSI and Stochastic.
+They are often used by technical traders and investors to identify prices and areas of potential interest.
+Some of the most well-known technical indicators include moving averages (simple MA, MACD, Bollinger Bands, Ichimoku Kinko Hyo, etc.), Momentum, RSI, and Stochastic.